 Midwifery Matters Magazine - Digital Edition

-NMI Students have access to NMI's digital subscription to Midwifery Matters magazine.
+NMI students and faculty have access to NMI's digital subscription to Midwifery Matters magazine.
 Midwifery Matters is a biannual journal published in January and July committed to publishing student and midwife-led research and writing, providing resources to practicing midwives, and fostering a space for dialogue within the midwifery community.
 Available editions: Summer 2014, Winter 2015, Summer 2015, Winter 2016, Summer 2016, Winter 2017.

 NMI Video Library

 NMI maintains a Video and DVD library for loan to students and faculty.
 Click here to view our list of available DVDs.
 To request a title, complete and submit the NMI Media Loan Agreement and then contact the NMI office with your request.
 The DVD will be mailed to you.
-At this time, NMI is not offering video streaming of titles in our DVD library.
+At this time, only select videos are available streaming on the NMI website.

 NMI MP3 Library